 In Matt.
 24:35-37 Jesus said, "Heaven and earth will pass away, but My words shall not pass away.
 36"But of that day and hour no one knows, not even the angels of heaven, nor the Son, but the Father alone.
 37For the coming of the Son of Man will be just like the days of Noah."

 As a man, Jesus cooperated with the limitations of being a man.
 That is why we have verses like Luke 2:52 that says "Jesus kept increasing in wisdom and stature, and in favor with God and men."
-Therefore, at this point in his ministry he could say He did not know the day nor hour of His return.
-It is not a denial of His being God, but a confirmation of Him being man.
+Therefore, at this point in His ministry He could say He did not know the day nor hour of His return.
+It is not a denial of His being God but a confirmation of His being man.

 Jesus did not correct Peter and say, "Hold on Peter, I do not know all things."
 He let Peter continue on with his statement that Jesus knew all things.
 Therefore, it must be true.